YakaryBovine/Sundren/Obsidian Vault/Worldbuilding/Factions/Stålråd.md

 Worse still, the Stålråd’s legacy includes the mutants, ghouls, and engineered hybrids created during the arms race of the Last War—some deliberate, some accidents.
 Their bloodlines persist in the cracks of the world.
 There are fabricated plagues, too, that adapt to hosts across generations, and toxins that no longer match the genomes they were made to kill.

 Their knowledge survives in fragments, etched into machines that no longer speak their language.
 And scattered among the ruins are the last of their sleeper cells, encrypted archives, and half-finished gods of steel, waiting in silence.

-This is the inheritance of the Stålråd: not a banner, but a warning.